An article in the Irish Times by one of our guests

 Wolves in Białowieża Forest

+Site Guide Plants & Animals Wolves in Białowieża Forest The forest’s apex predator — ecology, behaviour and where their territories lie.
 How are the wolves in Białowieża Forest and where can they be found?
 These are the most common questions I get asked by visitors to the forest.
-The wolves here are some of the best studied in the world, making the answers to these questions lengthy but fascinating.
-In this article I’ll run you through […]
+The wolves here are some of the […]

 Where to find the best-preserved parts of Białowieża Primeval Forest

+Site Guide General Information Best-preserved parts of the forest Where to find the oldest, least disturbed old-growth in Europe’s last primeval forest.
 The past century of logging has transformed Białowieża Primeval Forest into a mosaic of natural and plantation forest.
-Fortunately there’s still plenty of natural (primeval) forest to see.
-But to find it, it’s critical that you know where to go.
-In this post I’ll briefly explain how this mosaic came about, and then how to […]
+Fortunately there’s still plenty of natural (old-growth) forest to see, but to find it, you […]

 We recorded a bear in Białowieża Forest!